AmberL23/github-docs-example/README.md

 | Cloud with lightning and rain  |`:cloud_with_lightning_and_rain:` | ☁️   |
 ```
 Github extends the functionality of Markdown tables to provide more alignment and table cell formatting options. [<sup>[3]</sup>](#external-references)
+- Make note of where the pipe character key is located.
+- It should appear above the enter key,
+- but it may vary based on your keyboard layout.
+-
 ![pipe-character](https://github.com/AmberL23/github-docs-example/assets/142250106/73debf90-0c84-444e-9b37-e5b5909c3edf)

 ## External References